greathouseadaeze/Capstone/docs/project-planning.md

 # Capstone Project Planning Week 1 Homework

 ### Write a Definition Statement
-#### I want to build an application that provides a business website for Girls Getta Grip gun club.
+#### I want to build an application that provides a business website for my gun club.
 This application will allow the business owner to display information about the business, provide its members a calendar of events, and a way to contact the business owners shall they need to discuss further business matters.

 ### Define your Audience
 #### My application will be used by the business owners of the gun club, the general public seeking information about the business, and gun club members to manage information related to being a member of the gun club.